apache/spark/docs/mllib-linear-methods.md

 ### Optimization

 Under the hood, linear methods use convex optimization methods to optimize the objective functions.
-MLlib uses two methods, SGD and L-BFGS, described in the [optimization section](mllib-optimization.html).
+`spark.mllib` uses two methods, SGD and L-BFGS, described in the [optimization section](mllib-optimization.html).
 Currently, most algorithm APIs support Stochastic Gradient Descent (SGD), and a few support L-BFGS.
 Refer to [this optimization section](mllib-optimization.html#Choosing-an-Optimization-Method) for guidelines on choosing between optimization methods.

 ## Classification